MounikaRadha/Project1/projectX/app1/README.md

-## todo
+## tech used
-- add infinite scroll
-- use infiniteQuery
+- react(custom hooks)
-- send data based on latest data(backend sorted by date)
-- click on a user get the users data,click on endpoint,get related endpoints
+## usecase
+- one can create endpoints like bangalore,iiit,covid
+- and all others can post data related to it
+- users can easily get the new data of relevent topic